-Home » Learn » Share Market » Flotation in the stock market: Methods, advantages and disadvantages
+Home » Learn » Share Market » What is Flotation?
+Learn Capital Raising and Flotation Costs

 The need for funds is never ending in a business.
 While using owner’s funds is always an option, companies can also take the funds from the public.
 The process of a company turning public and issuing shares to the public is known as flotation